Wiintosh/Wiintosh/README.md

     * This **must** be renamed to openbios.elf
 3. Drivers mkext from the latest release of [osx-drivers](https://github.com/Wiintosh/osx-drivers)
     * Download the mkext version appropriate for the Mac OS X version being installed.
 If multi-booting, ensure all applicable versions are present.
+    * The Kexts folder is provided as a reference only and does not need to be copied to the SD card

 ### Boot and installation
 Insert the SD card into the console.
 On the Wii, BootMii will startup OpenBIOS automatically.
 On the Wii U enter Aroma and load the fw.img loader payload.
 By default, the system should load the Mac OS X installer.
 Once in the installer, you can install OS X as normal to the previously created system partition.